 The fear of pain, the sound of drilling, and separation from parents make many children anxious when they go to a dentist’s office.
 Dentists often use nitrous oxide or moderately sedating drinks to ease children’s worries, so they can cooperate.

 Despite this, some children still will not tolerate any dental procedures.
 In addition, extensive work requires children to remain calm and still for impossibly long amounts of time.
-For those children, I come to the dental office and provide a deeper level of sedation, eliminating all fears and ensuring that anxious children will cooperate and allow the dentist to complete dental care safely and efficiently.
+For those children, the anesthesiologist will come to the dental office and provide a deeper level of sedation, eliminating all fears and ensuring that anxious children will cooperate and allow the dentist to complete all dental care safely and efficiently.

-There was a time when anesthesia was only administered in hospitals, but with today’s ultra-compact anesthesia equipment, I create a convenient and safe surgery center setting for dental sedation.
+There was a time when anesthesia was only administered in hospitals, but with today’s ultra-compact anesthesia equipment, an anesthesiologist can create a convenient and safe surgery center setting for dental sedation.
 Your child can avoid the inconvenience and expense of a hospital visit while still experiencing minimal or no awareness of the dental procedure.

-For your child’s procedure, I will provide anesthesia using state-of-the-art equipment in a precise, safe manner.
+For your child’s procedure, an anesthesiologist will provide anesthesia using state-of-the-art equipment in a precise, safe manner.
 By avoiding expensive hospital facility fees, you may save thousands of dollars compared to what you would pay to have the same procedure at a hospital.

 The California Dental Board tightly regulates who may provide dental anesthesia and enforces detailed, stringent standards stating what special anesthesia equipment and drugs must be present.
-I always surpass these standards and use the most advanced, compact, hospital grade equipment and monitors.
+Our anesthesiologists always surpass these standards and use the most advanced, compact, hospital grade equipment and monitors.

-How will the Anesthesia affect my child afterwards?
+How will the anesthesia affect my child afterward?

 Who will administer my child’s anesthesia?

 The anesthesiologist will perform all aspects of the anesthetic, and you or your child will remain under direct, constant supervision until discharged home.
-You rarely find a medical doctor like me sedating dental patients.
+You rarely find a medical doctor sedating dental patients.
 Usually, if sedation is offered, it is provided by a dentist.
-The skills and medical judgement I have refined over the years of hospital work caring for critically ill children and adults during complex operations should give you confidence that your child will be safe in my hands.
+The skills and medical judgment our office has refined over the years of hospital work caring for critically ill children and adults during complex operations, should give you confidence that your child will be safe in my hands.